Galapagos Nature Calendar

 - On Hood Island adult marine iguanas become brightly colored (green, red + black).

-- The green sea turtles arrive to beaches in the Galapagos for egg laying period.
+- The green sea turtles arrive at beaches in the Galapagos for egg laying period.

 - Land iguanas begin reproductive cycles on Isabela Island.